 Rose swallow thickly and very slowly slid into the chair.
 Her eyes stared at her teacup as the Doctor had, unable to stand the grave look on his face.

 "Your faith in me means so much.
-My hearts soar when I see the way you smile and believe in me.
+You could never understand just what it means to me that you believe in me the way you do.
 It hurt a lot yesterday when I saw that trust fail."
 Rose opened her mouth to say something, but was speechless in shock.

 "You're afraid of me."
 The Doctor breathed deeply and closed his eyes before continuing.
 "Your heart is pounding and you're absolutely terrified of what I might say."